coursera/programming-assignments-demo/custom-graders/README.md

 - Refresh the page and make sure you see the correct grader file associated with the programming assignment part
 - Review and Publish the new programming assignment

 **Important Note**: Once a new grader is published, it takes an additional 30-35 minutes for our systems to cache the grader due to which it might take significantly more time to finish the first grading that happens on a new grader.
-Subsequent grading overhead would be as low as 5 seconds.
+Subsequent grading overhead is as low as 5 seconds.

 In case 'Grading Fails' the first time on a new grader, it is most likely due to a timeout given the additional time it took for caching the grader.
 Please try resubmitting to resolve the 'Timeout' issue.